woven-baker/test-cpp/module1/02_intro-to-cpp/unit2Challenge.en.md

     thisIsAlsoTrue = thisIsTrue;

-    //On the next line, make a pointer that holds an int value.
+    //On the next line, make a pointer that points to a variable with an int value.

     //On the next line, dereference your pointer, and store the value in a new variable.

     //On the next three lines, declare and initialize a new variable on each line.
 Each variable must be a different data type.
     //variable #1 here